 A speedy wide receiver who overcame a draft-day slide to become a consistent and trusted deep threat for the New York Giants.

-Darius Slayton's path to the NFL was a lesson in quiet perseverance.
-At Auburn, he was a reliable target known for his straight-line speed, but concerns about drops saw him wait until the fifth round of the 2019 draft to hear his name called.
-The New York Giants took the chance, and Slayton immediately rewarded them, bursting onto the scene as a rookie with eight touchdown catches.
-He possesses a rare blend of size and acceleration that makes him a constant vertical threat, able to stretch defenses and create big plays.
-While his production has seen peaks and valleys amidst quarterback changes and offensive shifts, Slayton has repeatedly proven his resilience, often re-emerging as a crucial security blanket and a player who delivers when called upon.
+Darius Slayton burst onto the NFL scene as a rookie with eight touchdown catches after the New York Giants drafted him in the fifth round of 2019.
+At Auburn, he was a reliable target known for straight-line speed, but concerns about drops pushed him down draft boards.
+Slayton possesses a rare blend of size and acceleration that makes him a constant vertical threat, stretching defenses and creating big plays.
+His production has seen peaks and valleys amidst quarterback changes and offensive shifts.
+He has repeatedly proven his resilience, re-emerging as a crucial security blanket who delivers when called upon.
 His career embodies the value of a mid-round pick who develops into a durable, starting-caliber professional.

 1997–2012